JetBrains/Qodana/topics/about-qodana.md

 ## Contact us

-If you would like to suggest a new feature or encounter unexpected behaviour, use the
+If you would like to suggest a new feature or encounter unexpected behavior, please use our
 <a href="https://youtrack.jetbrains.com/newIssue?project=QD">issue tracker</a> or email the support team at
 <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.